nickmcgreivy/WeakBaselinesMLPDE/article4/README.md

 [Dresdner (2022)](https://arxiv.org/abs/2207.00556) replicates the result of figure 2 on GPU using a stronger pseudo-spectral (PS) baseline, and in figure 6 finds that the PS baseline achieves comparable accuracy to a FV method at 8x coarser resolution.
 They don't report the runtime on GPU or TPU of these methods, but they do conclude that "In contrast to prior work which showed computational speed-ups of up to 1-2 orders of magnitude over baseline finite volume (Kochkov et al., 2021) ... overall there is little potential for accelerating smooth, periodic 2D turbulence beyond traditional spectral solvers.''
 The supplementary cost-accuracy plot in `data/runtime_corr.png` is consistent with figure 6 of Dresdner (2022), though the runtime is on CPU instead of GPU or TPU.

 The above results show the runtime of each method at each resolution on GPU.
-Using the results of figure 6 of Dresdner (2022), implying that the PS baseline has comparable accuracy to the FV baseline at 8x coarser resolution, and the above results, we can replicate figure 1a.
+Using the above results and figure 6 of Dresdner (2022), implying that the PS baseline has comparable accuracy to the FV baseline at 8x coarser resolution, we can replicate figure 1a.

 ## Instructions for running supplementary code to produce cost-accuracy plots on CPU